muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 Signing In as a Bot Account
 ===========================

-You can also use Telethon for your bots (normal bot accounts, not users).
+You can also use daxiedewy for your bots (normal bot accounts, not users).
 You will still need an API ID and hash, but the process is very similar:

 .. code-block:: python

-    from telethon.sync import TelegramClient
+    from wuyusile.sync import TelegramClient

     api_id = 12345
     api_hash = '0123456789abcdef0123456789abcdef'